Taurus-Ai-Corp/propertyvet-background-system/GITHUB_SETUP_INSTRUCTIONS.md

 ### **Option A: Using GitHub Web Interface (RECOMMENDED)**

 1. **Go to**: https://github.com/new
-   - Or if you have access to Taas-ai organization: https://github.com/organizations/Taas-ai/repositories/new
+   - Or if you have access to Taurus-AI organization: https://github.com/organizations/Taurus-AI/repositories/new

 2. **Fill in the form**:
    ```